nancymukuiya14/My-portfolio/README.md

 # Project Name: My Portfolio.
 # Developed by: Nancy Kigotho.
 # Description.
-* It entails a brief about me section,the projects that i hev done in the past,my skill set and lastly my contact information incase someone wants to hire me.
+* It entails a brief about me section,the projects that i have done in the past,my skill set and lastly my contact information incase someone wants to hire me.
 # Instructions
 * To view the projects just click on the view project button and to see the whole project.
 * incase you have any questions or comments fill in the form given and i will get back to you as soon as possible.